CDSoft/bang/README.md

 vars.expand "$foo/bar" -- "xyz/bar"
 ```

+> [!NOTE]
+> A variable can not be defined twice unless both definitions are exactly the same.
+> In this case, only one definition is generated.

 ### Ninja required version

 The special variable `ninja_required_version` shall be set by the `ninja_required_version` function.